Chart Color Schemes

 The level of residential development activity in Cecil Hills is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Cecil Hills has seen approximately 4 new homes approved annually.
-Over the past five financial years (between FY21 and FY25), around 22 homes were approved, with 1 more approved so far in FY26.
-Given population decline in the area, this new supply likely keeps pace with demand, offering buyers good choice.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Cecil Hills has seen approximately 4 new homes approved annually.
+Between FY-21 and FY-25, around 22 homes were approved, with 1 so far in FY-26.
+This level is significantly less than Greater Sydney's activity.

-New homes are being built at an average expected construction cost value of $439,000, aligning with broader regional development.
-This financial year has seen $76,000 in commercial approvals registered, indicating Cecil Hills' residential nature.
-Compared to Greater Sydney, Cecil Hills has significantly less development activity, which generally supports stronger demand and values for established properties.
-However, building activity has accelerated in recent years, though it remains below the national average, suggesting potential planning limitations.
-New building activity comprises 75.0% detached dwellings and 25.0% medium and high-density housing, maintaining Cecil Hills' traditional suburban character focused on family homes appealing to those seeking space.
-This marks a significant shift from existing housing patterns (currently 95.0% houses), potentially indicating diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
+The area has experienced population decline, suggesting demand for new supply has been met by development.
+New homes are being built at an average value of $439,000, reflecting quality-focused development.
+In FY-26, $76,000 in commercial approvals have been registered, indicating the area's residential nature.
+Measured against national averages, Cecil Hills has lower development activity, suggesting established planning limitations and supporting stronger demand for established properties.
+New building activity comprises 75.0% detached dwellings and 25.0% medium to high-density housing, maintaining the area's suburban character focused on family homes.
+This marks a shift from existing housing patterns (currently 95.0% houses), potentially due to diminishing developable land availability and evolving lifestyle preferences.

-The location has approximately 1245 people per dwelling approval, demonstrating an established market.
-Future projections estimate Cecil Hills will add 717 residents by 2041 (from the latest AreaSearch quarterly estimate).
-At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.
+The location has approximately 1245 people per dwelling approval, indicating an established market.
+Future projections estimate Cecil Hills will add 717 residents by 2041, suggesting current development rates may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development